pmeller/recruitment-assignment-movie-search-react-app/README.md

 - **Movies listing as grid of card with large posters** - In my opinion displaying visual content (like posters) for movies listing is must-have and that's why I decided to use TMDB API for this task
 - **Load more button** - UI allows to load more results with a button, it seems suitable for simple search.
-For advanced search probably standard pagination would be more usable.
+For advanced search (i.e. with detailed parameters) probably standard pagination would be more usable.
 - **Redirect to movie details** - UI needs to provide some meaningful action after searching, currently it redirect to TMDB webiste for simplicity.